quantstamp/PayWithInk_Review/README.md

 ## Respecting the Modifier `onlyOperator`

 The test `Agent.js` was failing due to the call `createAccount()`.
 Similarly to other methods of the contract `Agent.sol`, `createAccount()` has the modifier `onlyOperator` (inherited from `ThreeOwnable`).
 The modifier requires that the caller belongs to the map `operators`.
 None of the constructors of `AgentMock`, `Agent`, nor `ThreeOwnable` updates the map `operators`.
-Consequently, the call throws an exception because the required statement `onlyOperator` fails.
+Consequently, the call throws an exception because the required statement in `onlyOperator` fails.
 In the current setup, call to any other method protected by `onlyOperator` will fail as well.
 We recommend updating the contract constructor(s) to correctly modify the map `operators`.

 ## Code Documentation